- Section I: The ring

-Before the start of the bout the referee should greet the corner and ascertain the name of the head-cornerman of each fighter.
-The referee should advise him with his responsibility for the conduct of all of his assistants during the bout.
+Before the start of the bout the referee should greet the corner and ascertain the name of the chief second of each fighter.
+The referee should advise them with the responsibility for the conduct of all of their assistants during the bout.

 The referee should check each fighter for excessive use of Vaseline and/or/not only.

 In Full Contact, Kickboxing and Oriental Rules matches, before the bout commences, traditional bow should be done.
 The referee should bow to each fighter and each fighter should return the bow to the referee.
 Each fighter should then bow to each other.

 In Muay Thai matches, Wai Khru Ram Muay and the bow should be done.
 During the ritual the referee should stay in the neural corner.